 Organic Rankine Cycle (ORC) has the same principle as the Rankine Cycle in which water is used as a fluid, and systems in which an organic fluid is used and electricity is produced from low temperature heat sources.
 Organic fluids provide higher cycle efficiency than water at low temperatures, prevent wear problem in turbine blades and make electricity production economical.

-With the single stage impulse turbine, the high flow rate provides electricity generation from saturated steam.
-The package is type and fully automated.
-Direct coupling offers minimum maintenance and operating costs with a non-bearing turbine design without gearboxes, no lubrication requirements.
+With the single stage impulse turbine enables electricity generation from high flow saturated steam.
+It is package type and fully automated.
+Non-bearing turbine design, which is directly coupled with no gearboxes allows minimum maintenance and operating costs thanks to no lubrication requirements.